 The ARICD was set up in 1957 as a voluntary association between psychologists and medical practitioners who had come together to study the methods of testing babies and young children originated and taught by Ruth Griffiths, OBE, MA, PhD, Director of the Child Development Research Centre.
 It is now a registered charity, able to make grants within the terms of its trust, and able to appeal for funds.
 We would be glad to hear from interested local and national organisations.

-Courses are run in various locations by trained recognised Tutors with recognised competency standards across the UK, Republic of Ireland, and in Europe, USA, China, South Africa, Middle East, Australia and Asia.
+Practical Courses are run in various locations by trained recognised Tutors with recognised competency standards across the UK, Republic of Ireland, and in Europe, USA, China, South Africa, Middle East, Australia and Asia.
+The link to the Portuguese tutors is here.
+Griffiths Scales Tutors are all ARICD members.

-The importance of the availability of professionals trained in the skill of developmental testing is well recognised in the UK where it is embedded in the training requirements for Paediatricians.
+The importance of the availability of professionals trained in the skill of developmental testing is well recognised in the UK and Australia where it is embedded in the training requirements for Paediatricians and/or psychologists.

 The educational activities of the Association also include courses on testing and a regular programme of lectures on psychological, developmental and medical topics.